-When there are extremes in pricing, the median price per square foot is far more valuable as an indicator of value.
-It’s simply the middle point between the higher half of the data from the lower half.
+When there are extremes in pricing, the median price per square foot is far more helpful as an indicator of value.
+It is simply the middle point between the higher half of the data and the lower half.
 For the example above, the median would be $167.

 The Importance of Keeping Things in Perspective

-A lot goes into deciding on whether or not to make an offer on a home.
-Price per square foot is just one aspect and should never be relied on solely in determining a home’s value.
-Still, it can tip you off that there’s different about a listing if it’s above or below the average, and it’s virtually identical to comparable properties.
-For more buying tips like these, check out naeba.org or consider hiring an Exclusive Buyer’s Agent today.
+A lot goes into deciding whether or not to make an offer on a home.
+Price per square foot is just one aspect and should never be solely be relied on in determining a home’s value.
+Still, it can tip you off that there’s something different about a listing if it’s above or below the average and virtually identical to comparable properties.
+For more buying tips like these, check out NAEBA.ORG or consider hiring an EXCLUSIVE BUYER’S AGENT today.